wh1plash/Task-API/README.md

 Implement an HTTP server in Go that provides CRUD operations on the Task entity.
 The goal is to test knowledge of Go (modules, packages, mutex, interfaces), ability to work with HTTP, JSON.
 Implementation of HTTP requests should be implemented through the Gin package.
 The full description of the task is contained in "tz.pdf"

-Before run application you must set parameters in the .env file in root directory.
+Before run application you must create .env file in root directory and set parameters

 ### Example of .env file
 ```